ferhin23/ferhin23/README.md

 ## Hi there 👋

+I am a senior at St. Lawrence University majoring in Psychology and Statistics. :brain

+I've worked on three research projects at St. Lawrence including making sport related education modules for the SCORE Network, a shiny app that visualizes mental health data, and I'm currently working on a research project that invesitgates how chewing gum affects motor performance.

 <!--
 **ferhin23/ferhin23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.